tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/新手指引_intl_en.md

 To ship logs to COS, perform the following steps:
 1. Create a [COS bucket](https://intl.cloud.tencent.com/document/product/436/13309).
 2. Log in to the [CLS console](https://console.cloud.tencent.com/cls).
-3. On the log topic management page, click **Shipping Configuration** to go to the shipping configuration page.
+3. On the log topic management page, click **Shipping Configuration** to enter the shipping configuration page.
 4. Click **Add Shipping Configuration** to create a shipping task.
 Currently, CLS supports shipping in [CSV format](https://intl.cloud.tencent.com/document/product/614/31582) and [JSON format](https://intl.cloud.tencent.com/document/product/614/31583).
 Once you create a shipping task, CLS asynchronously ships data to the destination bucket.
 You can view the shipping status by clicking **Shipping Task** on the left sidebar of the console.